HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2017-07-16-types-and-properties.md

 ```

 In this test we've restricted the domain we're testing on so we can focus on a property
-that doesn't hold in generality.
-This often happens: The mean of an empty list is an
+that doesn't hold in generality:  The mean of an empty list is an
 error, so that needs a special case test for it, and calculations with `NaN` or infinity
 are special cases that don't always have a well-defined result and even when they do
 don't necessarily satisfy this property.